LucaBonamino/finance_tracker/README.md

 <b>Note</b>: the processing of the data (i.e. aggregation of the transactions and simple statistics) are done in the front end.
 This is done to support point 2 in the "Next feature" section without having to use FHE.

-## Future features
-1. Add API authentication on the backend and login in the front end.
-2. Add secret-key encryption on the front end.
-The back will not be able to decrypt the data.

 ## Setup

 Install the packages by